godotengine/godot-docs/about/faq.rst

 -  Let's remove clutter and bloat and make Godot look nicer
 -  Let's add an alternative workflow for people who prefer it

-Developers are always willing to talk to you and listen to your feedback very openly, to an extent rarely seen in open source projects, but they will care mostly about real issues you have while using Godot, not ideas solely based on personal belief.
+Godot developers are always willing to talk to you and listen to your feedback very openly, to an extent rarely seen in open source projects, but they will care mostly about real issues you have while using Godot, not ideas solely based on personal belief.
 Developers are interested in (for example):

--  Your experience using the software and the problems you have, (we care about this much more than ideas on how to improve it)
+-  Your experience using the software and the problems you have (we care about this much more than ideas on how to improve it).
 -  The features you would like to see implemented because you need them for your project.
 -  The concepts that were difficult to understand in order to learn the software.
 -  The parts of your workflow you would like to see optimized.
+-  Parts where you missed clear tutorials or where the documentation wasn't up to par.

 Once one of the above points is stated, we can work together on a solution and this is where your ideas and suggestions are most valuable